 Our house system helps students develop the best skills in leadership and teamwork.
 Students regularly participate in house events, and our house captains are charged with helping to foster team spirit and a sense of belonging.

 Our primary school co-curricular activities (CCA) programme is designed to provide opportunities that extend and enhance our curriculum during the school day.
-Delivered by our teachers, CCAs are organised into three blocks each school year.
-The four CCA focus areas are: Arts, Sports, STEAM, and Leadership (Lakeside) / Performing Arts (Tanjong Katong).
+CCAs are wide in nature and may include Husky Days or musicals or productions.

 Our student council provides further opportunities for our senior primary school students to develop their leadership skills.
 Students campaign for the executive roles and are elected by their peers.
 These leadership opportunities ensure our students recognise the importance of responsibility to others and what it takes to create and promote a positive school culture.